pap1k/gtasa-discord-plugin/README.md

 samp icon, current weapon icon, your nickname[id], current server, current location (when you hover over the weapon icon).

 **Just like any other ASI plugin, you are gonna need an ASI loader to use this one.**

+**if you want to edit the code, then select the "Release x86" configuration, everything is configured there**